davidherzlos/moodle-nvim/README.md

 `<leader>` is **Space**.

+> **The easiest way to use this config is to press `<Space>` and follow the popup.** Every group has an icon and a label.
+You never need to read this table to use the config — it is here as a reference if you want to see everything at once.

-Press `<leader>?` at any time to open a searchable keymap reference powered by which-key.
+Press `<leader>?` at any time for a full searchable list.

 ### General